 Personally, I would be thrilled to find a house with established gardens and a chicken coop…

 Natural Animal Feed and Forage

-Most pets and livestock eat dried food that comes in a bag.
-Again, we have to think, how is this similar to what they would naturally desire to eat?
+Chickens have an optimal diet that isn’t served well with the simple cup-of-dried-(certified organic!)-feed per day.
+Most pets and livestock eat dried food that comes in a bag, but I wonder how this is similar to what they would naturally desire to eat.

 They thrive on a combination of grains, fresh green vegetation, and carnivorous protein that usually comes from worms and bugs, and sure, we can throw our kitchen food scraps into the run, but what are the implications of the chickens not getting to display their natural tendency to forage day in and day out?

 Greenery, therefore, is a big part of what chickens eat, yet in a coop and run, there usually isn’t any because they’ve eaten it all.
 According to Wheaton, if chickens have access to space for foraging fresh bugs and vegetation, they will eat 60% of the greenery in two weeks’ time.

 Wheaton’s chicken-keeping system includes rotating the animals around the yard in small paddocks, letting them eat only 30% of the vegetation in each – about one weeks’ time – before moving them on to another paddock.
 His writings suggest ways to organize a paddock system on a small city lot.

 Mark Shepard, permaculturist and author of Restoration Agriculture, also advocates leaving livestock in one area only long enough for them to eat the “first bite” and then moving them along.

 Even if we were to stay in the current Tenth Acre Farm house long-term, the space we’d be able to devote to the chickens would be quite minimal and certainly wouldn’t accommodate a paddock system.
 Perhaps not the end of the world – many people have coops and runs and provide happy lives for their chickens.